FoxyOfJungle/RollbackStateMachines/README.md

 * Get current state name;

 *(This system does not have transitions, you need to do it within the states themselves).*
-This system has a very simple logic for general cases.
+* This system has a very simple logic for general cases.
+* The system uses strings to reference the state, which prevents using intellisense.
+You can manually access the current_state variable.

 ## Usage ##